What models are currently available?

 Patience, Young Jedi.
-After we launch the Horn and Tuba Mouthpieces, we will turn our attention to building out these product lines before beginning development of Laskey Trumpet, Trombone and Euphonium Mouthpieces later in 2021.
+After we launch the Horn and Tuba Mouthpieces, we are turning our attention to the development of Laskey Trumpet, Trombone and Euphonium Mouthpieces in 2023.
 Additional instrument mouthpieces, such as the Piccolo, Flugel and Cornet will follow thereafter.

 After acquiring the company assets from the Laskey family, we verified and backed-up the original drawings, design files and CNC Machine codes.
 We worked tirelessly to analyze and reverse engineer Scott Laskey's original designs, matching real world samples acquired and loaned to us against the original drawings and our own rebuilds of the design files that were missing.
 Taking the process two steps further, we sent an original and unfinished Laskey 30H Mouthpiece, alongside a newly machined model, to a forensic metallurgical firm to test and confirm we were using the exact same raw brass that was used for vintage Laskey Mouthpieces.
 We also engaged the same plating company and confirmed with them that they would use the exact same plating process that Scott had requested of them.
 We then put all mouthpieces through rigorous beta tests with the end result being overwhelming approval of the current models matching the original designs and mouthpieces.
 It was a long road to redevelopment, with the ultimate goal being to respect Scott Laskey’s timeless designs and to continue his legacy well into the future.